ralay1/141a-Assignment2/README.md

 ## Assignment Details

-Over this week's assignment, you are first going to build a `Buffer Manager` class.
+In this assignment, you are first going to build a `Buffer Manager` class.
 This class will be used to manage memory allocations and deallocations.
 Then, you're going to build a `String` class that uses your `Buffer Manager` class.
 Finally, you're going to write tests for both classes, and then do a code review of another student's work.